Patents & Trademarks

 Exceptionally the courts have recognized some degree of protection to foreign registrations, in order to overcome a notice of opposition, or to support it, or even an injunction or a cancellation.
 The grounds therefor were the protection of the de facto user or foreign owner’s clientele, or bad faith in the registrant.
-The stipulation of section 24, paragraph b), of the Argentine Trademark Law, according to which a trademark registration may be cancelled if it was obtained “by someone, at the time of filing the application, knew or should have known that it belonged to someone else”, was introduced in 1980 and originated in case law dating back to 1961.
+The stipulation of Section 24, paragraph b), of the Argentine Trademark Law, according to which a trademark registration may be cancelled if it was obtained “by someone that, at the time of filing the application, knew or should have known that it belonged to someone else”, was introduced in 1980 and has originated case law dating back to 1961.

 6. Are there any non-patent/trademark barriers to competition to protect medicines or devices?